No snow? Well, you can make these cute snowman crafts for kids inside.

-Mix 1 /2 black paint and glue in a 2 oz glue bottle.
+Mix half black paint and glue in a 2 oz glue bottle.
 Shake so that the paint and glue mix.

 Draw angled lines inside the snowman.

-Use the black glue to go over lines and the circles.
+Use the black glue to go over the lines and the circles.
 Let the glue dry.